textpattern/textpattern.github.io/setup/multi-site-installation.md

 Follow these instructions for each new site in your multi-site installation:

 1. Go into the `sites` directory and duplicate the entire `site1` directory.
 Rename the copy to match your site, e.g. `mydomain` (avoid spaces or special characters).
-2. Create a new MySQL database as per your web host’s instructions and note its associated username and password credentials.
+2. Create a new MySQL database as per your web host's instructions and note its associated username and password credentials.
 If you are using a single MySQL database for several sites, choose an unused prefix for this site.
-3. In your web host’s control panel, setup a subdomain `www.example.com` and set its document root to the `/sites/mydomain/public/` directory.
+3. In your web host's control panel, setup a subdomain `www.example.com` and set its document root to the `/sites/mydomain/public/` directory.
 If you prefer, you can use another subdomain instead of www, e.g. `dev`, `beta`, `v2`, etc. This will be the URL your website visitors will use.
-4. In your web host’s control panel, setup the subdomain `admin.example.com` and set its document root to the `/sites/mydomain/admin/` directory.
+4. In your web host's control panel, setup the subdomain `admin.example.com` and set its document root to the `/sites/mydomain/admin/` directory.
 If you prefer, you can use another subdomain instead of admin, e.g. `edit`, `login`, `manage`, etc. This will be the URL your website content managers or editors will use and replaces the regular */textpattern* login address.
 5. Open a web browser and go to `admin.example.com/setup/`.
 If you chose another subdomain in step 4, enter that manually in place of *admin* in the web address.
 6. Follow the instructions in the web browser.
 The setup routine follows the same procedure as a [regular Textpattern installation](/installation/#setup-and-configuration) but asks for two pieces of additional information:
   * **Admin subdomain**: This should be the subdomain you chose above in step 4, e.g. `admin.example.com`.